Help With Health Costs

 Group 3

-To get help if you are in Groups 1 or 2, fill in the back of your prescription form, or tell your dentist or optician when you go for dental or optical treatment.
+To get help if you are in groups one or two, fill in the back of your prescription form, or tell your dentist or optician when you go for dental or optical treatment.
 If you are claiming help with healthcare travel costs or for wigs and fabric supports, tell the hospital and show proof of entitlement.

 When you have filled in the form, post it to or hand it in to your local Jobs and Benefits office.